I think I was wrongfully terminated? What now?

 Severance Package

 If your former employer offers you a severance package, avoid signing it right away.
 You need time to review the offer, have your attorney review the offer, and negotiate the offer.
-An employer is not required to give severance pay to an employee unless an employment contract requires it, or the employee handbook or manual indicates that the employer has a policy of doing what to do when terminatedso.
+An employer is not required to give severance pay to an employee unless an employment contract requires it, or the employee handbook or manual indicates that the employer has a policy of doing so.
 However, an employee may be able to negotiate a severance package in exchange for a promise to waive any legal claims against the employer.
 An attorney can explain your options and advise you as to whether a severance package or a wrongful termination claim will make more sense in your situation.

 Get Help